gormes/WPI-Ewaste/README.md

 * Google Sheets 2020

 ## Acknowledgements
 We would like to express our gratitude to Professor Brattin and Professor Davis, our IQP advisors, for their patient guidance, useful critiques and essential support throughout this research project.
-We would also like to thank Professor Butler, our PQP professor, for helping our team develop our project from an idea into a something achievable.
+We would also like to thank Professor Butler, our ID 2050 professor, for helping our team develop our project from an idea into something achievable.